Day Two: Llegada: Arrival

 Where Desert Meets Sea

 Loreto sits at the edge of two worlds.
-To the east, the Sea of Cortez stretches toward the Mexican mainland, its waters teeming with nearly nine hundred species of fish and thirty-two types of marine mammals (PanAmerican World, 2018).
+To the east, the Sea of Cortez stretches toward the Mexican mainland, its waters teeming with nearly 900 species of fish and 32 types of marine mammals (PanAmerican World, 2018).
 To the west, the Sierra de la Giganta rises abruptly from the desert floor, granite and volcanic rock shaped by millennia, holding canyons and ancient springs in its folds.
 This is a landscape of stark beauty, where the desert’s dry heat meets the sea’s salt-laden air.

 Before the missions arrived, Indigenous peoples had inhabited this peninsula for thousands of years.
 The Cochimí lived in the central regions to the north, their rock art still visible in the Sierra de San Francisco, with paintings carbon-dated to over seven thousand years before present (Kuyimá Ecotourism, 2025).
 These were semi-nomadic peoples who moved with the rhythms of the desert and sea, living in small family bands that travelled seasonally in search of water, edible plants, and game (Cochimí, 2025).
 To the south lived the Guaycura and the Pericú.
 European diseases and colonial disruption would decimate these populations within a few generations, and by the nineteenth century, the Cochimí language had become extinct (Laylander, 2000; Indigenous Mexico, 2024).
 Their memory endures in archaeological sites and oral history, a reminder that the land I walked upon held stories far older than my own.